OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * **Development Phase**: In the development phase, ASE is used to develop AFU RTL and Software logic in a single workflow.
 Design RTL can be either developed from scratch or by modifying existing sample RTL.
 ASE behaviorally models the Intel Blue Bitstream IP providing immediate functionality feedback at the development phase.
 Any errors in CCI-P protocols, transactions, or invalid memory accesses can be flagged off in this stage and fixed at development time, without involving long place and route run times.

-* **Bitstream Generation**: Once functional AFU RTL and SW have been developed satisfactorily, the AFU RTL can be seamlessly ported to the Intel Quartus Prime Pro tool and placed-routed for the specific kind of Intel Blue Bitstream IP (integraded FPGA or programmable FPGA acceleration cards).
+* **Bitstream Generation**: Once functional AFU RTL and SW have been developed satisfactorily, the AFU RTL can be seamlessly ported to the Intel&reg; Quartus&reg; Prime Pro tool and placed-routed for the specific kind of Intel Blue Bitstream IP (integraded FPGA or programmable FPGA acceleration cards).
 Synthesis reports can be used as feedback to fix AFU RTL.
 This can be taken back to Development Phase and functionally validated in ASE.
 It must be noted that bitstream generation can take hours depending on the design's complexity, area occupancy, etc. Once a bitstream is generated, timing analysis is performed to check for timing corners, setup-hold violations, clock closure, etc. Feedback or failures from these also can be fed back to the design and validated in the ASE environment.
 Once all these criteria are sufficed, a Green Bitstream (GBS) containing the AFU RTL is generated.

 * **In-system Deployment**: Once a successful GBS is generated, this can be tested in system or deployed.
 Further in-system debug of failures can be performed using Quartus Signaltap.
 Platform specific software optimization can be performed in this stage.
 Platform specific optimizations to the application may be pursued in the same manner as any other software optimization task.